oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Requirements on Trust Mark Issuers {#requirements_on_trust_mark_issuers}

-A Federation Service Entity that exposes a Trust Mark endpoint as defined in [@!OpenID.Federation, section 8.3.3], is a Trust Mark Issuer.
+A Federation Service Entity that exposes a Trust Mark endpoint as defined in [@!OpenID.Federation, section 8.6], is a Trust Mark Issuer.

 For a Trust Mark to be recognized within the federation, the Trust Mark Issuer and the Federation Operator (Trust Anchor) **SHOULD** establish a bilateral agreement covering both the issuance of the Trust Mark type and its inclusion in the Trust Anchor's `trust_mark_issuers` Entity Configuration Claim.
 As part of this agreement, the Federation Operator defines the Trust Mark type identifier to be used.

 The Trust Mark Issuer is responsible for maintaining a repository of the Entities that are entitled to specific Trust Mark types, including the authorizations and limitations that apply to them.
 The procedures by which an Entity applies for a Trust Mark, and the procedures used to determine whether a Trust Mark is granted, are outside the scope of this profile.

-If short-lived Trust Mark instances, that is, JWTs with an `exp` Claim set to a near-term time, are issued, this affects the validity of Entity Configurations that include such Trust Marks.
+If short-lived Trust Mark instances, that is, JWTs with an `exp` Claim set to a near-term time, are issued, this affects Entity Configurations that include such Trust Marks.
 Consequently, the validity period of resolve responses issued by a Federation Resolver may also need to be reduced.

 The practical consequences include the following: